-When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite locales.
+When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Think stunning sunset strolls on the beach…the miracle of watching migrating blue whales…fresh snowfall in the High Sierras…and magnificent desert vistas.